WenxiGan/WenxiGan/README.md

 ## Research interests

-🤯 I'm currently interested in Ai4Science. 🧬 Drug discovery. 🧬 BioLLM.
+🤯 My current research interest is in Ai4Science. 🧬 Drug discovery. 🧬 BioLLM.

 🤯 I'm also interested in computer systems. ⚙️

 ## Life interests

+❤️ Badmintine🏸

-❤️ I'm a big fan of Apple. 🧑🏻‍💻
+❤️ A big fan of Apple. 🧑🏻‍💻

-❤️ I'm interested in high techknowledge investment and value investment. 📈 📉
+❤️ High techknowledge investment and value investment. 📈 📉

 <!--
 **WenxiGan/WenxiGan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.